raspiblitz/raspiblitz/README.md

 Opens an ad-hoc webserver so that you can download the files in your local network through the browser.

 *This is the least secure way to transfer those files - everybody in your local network has access to those file during download.
-Remember with the Admin-Macaroon somebody could takeover your node and spend all your funds.
+Remember with the Admin-Macaroon somebody could take over your node and spend all your funds.
 Just use as last fallback.*

 ###### Hex-String